 Wipeout Plus is very effective for removing adhesive residue left after changing top floor tape.

 - Apply, leave on for a minute and wipe clean with a moist towel or rag.

 Note: If your floor is a total wasteland of scuffs and dye marks, and you used a finish on it, it might be time to re-finish the floor.

 The traditional scuff mark is a classic problem.

 Scuff marks are the black streaks typically left by footwear that has a hard rubber bottom, such as heels, hard-soled shoes, or sneakers.
 With the additional force of percussive movement, such as tap or clogging, the problem is compounded by the abrasive, burnishing, and grinding nature of the transference of materials to the floor surface.
 Normal cleaning procedures may not get the job done.

-There are two ways to address these problems and in some instances, a combination of both work well.
+There are two ways to address these problems and in some instances, a combination of both works well.

 - Aggressive chemical cleaning agents that can dissolve and “lift” the marks off the floor.

 - Mechanical means utilizing a floor machine, brushes and/or aggressive pads (red or black) to muscle the offending marks off the floor.

 Note: That which can dissolve foreign matter off your floor may very well dissolve your floor along with any floor finish you may have had on your floor.
 The first time out test any new product or technique.
 Read maintenance instructions for do’s and don’ts.